Zuma4/fb-marketplace-scraper/README.md

 ## Description

-FB Marketplace Scraper Is A Script To Search And Record Available Ads In A Specific Category In Facebook Marketplace
+FB Marketplace Scraper Is An Old Script I Made To Search And Record Available Ads In A Specific Category In Facebook Marketplace

 ## How It Works